-There is a prohibition on the origination of loans for certain types of businesses where human rights abuses, such as child labour is, or may, be taking place or is likely to take place.
+There is a prohibition on the origination of loans for certain types of businesses where human rights abuses, such as where child labour is, or may be taking place or is likely to take place.
 Furthermore, SMBC has been a signatory to the Equator Principles since 23 January 2006.
 The Equator Principles are a set of guidelines developed by private financial institutions for managing environmental and social risks related to financing large-scale development projects.
-The Equator Principles apply to project finance transactions, project-related corporate loans and bridge loans that are intended to be refinanced to project finance or corporate loans, regardless of the country or the sector.
+The Equator Principles apply to project finance transactions, project-related corporate loans and bridge loans that are intended to be refinanced to project finance, and project finance advisory services, regardless of the country or the sector.